friteuseb/semantic_suggestion/README.md

 Remember to clear the TYPO3 cache after adding or modifying the ViewHelper usage in your templates.

-For more advanced usage and integration scenarios, refer to our [detailed documentation](link-to-your-detailed-docs).

 ## 🎛 Backend Module